bessagroup/hookeai/docs/source/rst_doc_files/features/material_models.rst

 .. warning ::

     In order to enable an efficient updating process, HookeAI's material model updating leverages `PyTorch's vectorizing maps <https://docs.pytorch.org/docs/stable/generated/torch.vmap.html>`_.
 This requires that the conventional material model's implementation is compatible with **PyTorch vectorization requirements**.
+Both **standard** and **VMAP-compatible** versions of each conventional material model are provided in the FETorch material library.

 .. image:: ../../../media/schematics/hookeai_conventional_models.png
    :width: 100 %